procitec/qtcreator-sphinx-plugin/README.md

 # qtcreator-sphinx-plugin

-Plugin for QtCreator to improvide editing of Sphinx RestructredText files.
+Plugin for QtCreator to improve editing of Sphinx RestructredText files.

 The plugin is currently **Under Development**.
 Usage is possible, but on own risk.
 If you have issues or improvments, feel free to create an issue.